benmvp/slides/2018/reactnext/react-eco.md

   * Has ambiguous path ranking algorithm
   * Relative links, "not found" default components, etc.
 - Active development is happening on both
+  * Both are trying to create an API that leverages React as much as possible
+  * Especially with Suspense in React 16.6
 - Give Reach Router a try

 =====